logo

 The age old question gets answered

-When you first join a gym or start a new workout program, many times you will be aiming for a specific goal.
-There are plenty of training programs out there, and many of them aim to help you gain size and/or strength.
+When you first join a gym or start a new workout program, many times you will be aiming for a specific goal; some people want to be powerlifters, some want to be bodybuilders, and some are looking for something else.
+That being said, there are plenty of training programs out there, and many of them aim to help you gain size and/or strength.
 The common ideology is that putting on more muscle mass will make you stronger, or that getting stronger will help you build larger muscles.
 So, which is it?
 Does strength matter for muscle gain?
 Does hitting a 405 lb bench press mean that you have a massive chest?

-Boostcamp’s own Michael Liu sat down with Dr. Eric Helms to discuss if strength actually matters when it comes to muscle mass.
+Boostcamp’s own Michael Liu sat down with renowned coach and competitor, Dr. Eric Helms to discuss if strength actually matters when it comes to muscle mass.
 So throw on your lifting belt and let’s dive in.

 Dr. Helms’ Takeaways on Strength vs. Muscle Mass

 One exercise that Dr. Helms used in our interview to discuss if strength equates to muscle mass, was the squat.
-He stated that “the person with the biggest squat does not have the biggest legs”.
-However, on the flip side, he states that someone who uses squats every leg day but does not progress in their weight, more than likely has not progressed in their muscle gain, whereas someone who has progressed in their weights has grown in size.
+The barbell squat has been a staple in almost every fitness routine there is for a long time, and for good reason, as the squat is a great builder of size and strength.
+However, Helms stated that “the person with the biggest squat does not have the biggest legs”.
+Then he goes on to state that on the flip side, he states that someone who uses squats every leg day but does not progress in their weight, more than likely has not progressed in their muscle gain, whereas someone who has progressed in their weights has grown in size.

 Dr. Helms goes on to say that there are studies done where they look at strength athletes and then take someone's lean body mass, muscle thickness, muscle fiber cross-sectional area, and it has a very strong relationship with their total, meaning how much they can lift on certain lifts.
 He states that it is harder to see on a short term scale, and those relationships get weaker over time because so many things can affect strength, including BMI.